 All the artists grew up in this atmosphere of junkyard make-do, survivalist recycling and artistic endeavour...
 Their work references their shared African & Haitian cultural heritage, a dystopian sci-fi view of the future and the positive transformative act of assemblage...Their work is transformative on many different allegorical levels, the transformation of wreckage to art, of disunity to harmony and of three young men, with no formal arts training, to the new heirs of a radical and challenging arts practice that has reached down through both modernist and post-modern arts practice.

-Much deliberation and hemming and hawing and the bottom line is, I can't ignore a deck with beautiful black faces, proud in their artistry.
 So I'll focus on the Atis Rezistans, and their incredible creativity, their fierce reclamation of the ghetto, the genius of their composition, and the magic of Black people everywhere.